 During the summer of 2018, I decided to make my visits to Micanopy a historic research adventure.
-The Micanopy Cemetery, established in 1826, is almost as old as Micanopy itself, which was established in 1821.
-As I strolled in the shade of century old oak trees and azalea bushes, I realized that the Micanopy Cemetery has a charm that is no less equivalent to those of other famous cemeteries, with its own mystic feel of the “garden of good and evil.”
+The Micanopy Cemetery, established in 1826, holds the remains of Florida's earliest pioneers.
+As I strolled in the shade of century old oak trees and azalea bushes, I realized that the Micanopy Cemetery had a charm that is no less equivalent to those of other famous cemeteries, with its own mystic feel of the “garden of good and evil.”
 As an avid genealogy researcher, I was aware of the potential discoveries that lay among the aged gravestones.
 How did these pioneers live?
 How did they die?
 Had they always lived in Micanopy?
-There were stories to learn everywhere.
+There were many stories to discover.

 Micanopy Cemetery.
 Photo: P Marlin 2018